CANVE/integration-test-projects/readme.md

-The projects included in this repo will be used by [the integration testing project](https://github.com/CANVE/extractor/tree/master/sbt-plugin-test-lib) for its testing.
+This repo simply houses and links to other projects.
+The projects included in this repo will be used by [for integration testing](https://github.com/CANVE/extractor/tree/master/sbt-plugin-test-lib).
+As such, this repo comprises:

-It contains:
-+ projects created specifically for it
++ Projects created specifically for integration testing.
-+ links to publicly available git projects

-The latter kind is linked as [git submodules](https://git-scm.com/docs/git-submodule), rather than copied in, which comes with some conveniences and some annoyances alike.
++ Links to publicly available git projects, useful for integration testing.
+These are linked as [git submodules](https://git-scm.com/docs/git-submodule), rather than copied in, which comes with some conveniences and some annoyances alike.